mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 Note: This section is still being written for now here is the bulleted version
 - Open up Power Query (Transform Data)
-- Click the error button under "911 Logs"
+- Click the error button under "911 Logs".
+This is located on the left hand on the Queries side bar under the Other Queries dropdown.
-- Look at "Applied Steps in the Top right corner
+- Look at "Applied Steps" in the top right corner
+- Click on the "Source" button.
+This will bring up the current folder path for the power query
+- Change the file path to where the Excel Workbooks are stored (the same path as where they are saved from the Python script)
+- Click the "Sample File" button.
+This is located on the left hand on the Queries side bar.
-- click on the "Source" step
+- Click on the "Source" button.
+This will bring up the current folder path
-- Change the file path to where the excels now live (same path as where they are saved from the python script)
+- Change the file path to where the Excel Workbooks are stored (the same path as where they are saved from the Python script)

+Now that the new file path is saved, your power query should be up and running.
+If you encounter any issues with this, please refer to the [Microsoft Power Query Documentation](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-query-overview).
+The following section may also be helpful if you deem it necessary to set up a power query from scratch.

 ### Power Query (Only applicable if setting up the Power Query by scratch)

 Following the [Microsoft Power Query Documentation](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-query-overview) is helpful to get started with a Power Query.
-In order to link the "911 Call Data" folder to Power BI, follow these steps:
+This section of documentation is unlikely to be necessary for the initial set up of the project on a different computer.
+However, this additional documentation is added in case a new Power Query will be set up.
+In order to link a folder filled with Excel Workbooks to Power BI, follow these steps:

 - Click the "Transform data" button in the Queries section of the Power BI toolbar.
 - Choose the source of data import by clicking "New Source" from the New Query toolbar.
 Then click the "More..." button